Pre-employment medical exams: a prevention and support tool

 - reduced insurance costs

-The risks of not evaluating candidates
+The risks of not assessing candidates

-- decreased engagement
+- decreased engagement;

 Sources10